mike99mac/nagios-doc/nginx.md

 This page is based on this: ``https://www.howtoforge.com/how-to-install-flask-with-nginx-and-gunicorn-on-rocky-linux/``

-## Installing ngingx gunicorn and flask
+## Installing nginx gunicorn and flask
 To install ngingx gunicorn and flask on AlmaLinux, perform the following steps:

 - Login as root or switch user to it: